Mte90/Plessc/README.md

 * Can be opened all less file on the folder of the file choosen
 * Support minify and yui-compress of lessc
 * Save a development version and a minimized (using the option)
+* Auto check if file it's modified and compile

 #Run